sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 Create Empty Workflow
 ========================

-Click the "Create" button and choose the type of workflow you want to create.
-In the "Create Workflow" page, enter a name, category, and description of the workflow.
+Click the 'Create' button and choose the type of workflow you want to create.
+In the 'Create Workflow' page, enter a name, category, and description of the workflow.
 The category is used to group various workflows.
-For instance, if you have several workflows for customer reports, you can group them by specifying the "Customer Reports" category.
+For instance, if you have several workflows for customer reports, you can group them by specifying the 'Customer Reports' category.

 Click "Save" to save the empty workflow.